 - And others

-These are unfortunately quite hard to determine all on your own, since many don’t display many outward symptoms aside from panting, listlessness, or panic.
-However there are ways to determine when you need to call a vet.
+Unfortunately, these are quite hard to determine on your own since most of these don’t display any outward symptoms aside from panting, listlessness, or panic.
+However, there are ways to determine when you need to call a vet.

 Assessing the Threat

-- If your cat’s breathing becomes shallow, the panting is very loud or raspy, or is very rapid
+- Your cat’s breathing becomes shallow, or the panting is loud, raspy, or very rapid.

-- If your cat pants frequently on and off
+- Your cat pants frequently on and off.

 Any of the above are indications of a more serious issue, which should be addressed immediately.

-We never want you or your cat to deal with stress or fear, so never, ever hesitate to call us right away.
-We can have your cat in within a moment’s notice, get him or her on oxygen to calm them, and assess the issue from there.
-Our number is 301-228-0681, and emergency calls are welcome at any time.
+At Village Vet of Urbana, we never want you or your cat to deal with stress or fear, so never hesitate to call us right away.
+We can put your cat on oxygen to calm them and assess the issue from there.